 The handy new Rising Retail Categories tool allows businesses to identify fast-growing product categories in Google Search, the geographical locations they’re growing in, and the queries associated with them.

 These daily updates will be a huge boost for businesses trying to stay informed, as well as eagle-eyed agencies looking for new industries to target 👀

 The insights can be used to better inform content creation, promotions, or even product ideas.
 For example, a current trending product is kayaks, so a sporting goods retailer may wish to promote kayaks on their homepage or run a promotion on these types of products.
 Creating content surrounding trending items and sharing it down to socials can also help increase traffic and potentially search ranking.

 Shopify recently announced the global launch of Shopify Email, a new marketing tool to make email marketing easier and more accessible for businesses new to digital marketing.
 What’s more, in light of covid, Shopify is making the tool free of charge until October 1, 2020.

 Email marketing allows sellers to further connect with their shoppers.
 Shopify Email makes communicating with shoppers more efficient and convenient with pre-made templates that pull products and offers directly from a seller’s store.
 It’s a huge boost for businesses who currently have stretched or skeleton marketing teams.

 As you can see, there’s plenty to be excited about right now in the world of eCommerce.
-Its growth is only going to be accelerated by the current climate, and it’s time retailers turned towards their efforts to adapt to the ‘new normal’.
+Its growth is only going to be accelerated by the covid outbreak, and it’s time retailers turned towards their efforts to adapt to the ‘new normal’.

 If your business needs help making the jump to eCommerce, get in touch!
 Email firstname.lastname@example.org 💌